Entry requirements apply.

 Training and Assessment Activities

-Assessment methods may include but are not limited to:
+The assessment methods for the CHC43415 Certificate IV in Leisure & Health qualification may include but are not limited to:

 Students will be provided the following support services: